ortexx/localizationjs/readme.md

 * translateValueHandler [function] - called before value replacement.

 ### .dictionary(locale, body, isMerge)
-if the __body__ is empty, then it returns a dictionary for the passed locale, otherwise it creates a dictionary
+if __body__ is empty, then it returns a dictionary for the passed locale, otherwise it creates a dictionary
 if __isMerge__ is true, then the body will be merged with the old dictionary

 ### .defaultLocale([locale])